shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc20-pos-brdige-sdk.md

 * At this time the mapping process is not immediate, it can take up to 3 days to be confirmed.

-Then open [mapper.matic.today](https://mapper.matic.today/), and enter the contract address. see if it is added.
+Then open [mapper.matic.today](https://mapper.matic.today/), and enter the contract address to see if it has been added.

 ![mapped image](../../../.gitbook/assets/erc20-pos-mapped.png)